Casinos Contribute $4.1 Million To Defeat Sports Betting On Missouri Ballot

 Last week, a county circuit judge rejected a lawsuit seeking to keep the measure off the ballot, allowing it to go before voters in November.

 With voter approval on the Nov.
-5 ballot, Missouri’s 13 casinos and six professional sports teams will be allowed to offer onsite and mobile sports wagering to bettors who are at least 21 years old.
+5 ballot, Missouri’s 13 casinos and six professional sports teams can offer onsite and mobile sports wagering to bettors at least 21 years old.
 The Missouri Gaming Commission also will be permitted to license two additional mobile sports betting operators.

 Recently, Winning for Missouri Education aired a television ad urging support for the proposed constitutional amendment.